UrbsLab/STREAMLINE/docs/source/about.md

       * One-command run of whole pipeline available when using a configuration file to run
       * Can optionally run the pipeline one phase at a time
     * Disadvantages:
-      * Can only run pipeline serially
+      * Can only run pipeline serially or with limited local cpu core parallelization
       * Command-line experience recommended
     * Notes: Requires Anaconda3, Python3, and several other minor Python package installations